Verifying Online News - Introduction

 Most of us turn to online sources for news, whether it’s reading a newspaper online or sharing a news story with our friends and family.
 But news stories are one of the hardest things to verify: sometimes early reports that turn out not to be true still circulate on social media and people may spread false reports for political or commercial reasons, or just for “fun.”

-Thanks to the Internet and social media, we often hear about news a lot sooner than we would have a generation ago.
+Thanks to the internet and social media, we often hear about news a lot sooner than we would have a generation ago.
 That’s because the first person to learn about a news story can tell everyone they know, right away – and they can tell everyone they know – and pretty soon everybody’s heard the news.
 But if something in one of those stories is wrong – or the whole story is false – that misinformation can spread just as quickly.
-Sometimes misinformation can be more “viral” than the truth: for example, in the 2016 U.S. election, false news stories were more widely spread than real ones.[1]
+Research has found that media literacy education can encourage and equip news consumers to avoid motivated reasoning and to identify reliable and unreliable news[1] regardless of an individual’s political beliefs.[2]
 That’s why it’s important to pause for a moment when you’re about to pass a news story or some other urgent information on to your friends, and to make sure that it’s accurate and up-to-date.